The stochastic primitive equations with non-isothermal turbulent pressure: The main intermediate estimate

 \subsubsection{Estimate of $E$}

-Since $\T\in \Hr^2$, by standard approximation argument we may assume that $\T\in C^3(\Dom)$ and satisfies \eqref{eq:primitive_v_proof_global_bc_2}.
+Since $\T\in \Hr^2$, by standard approximation arguments we may assume that $\T\in C^3(\Dom)$ and satisfies \eqref{eq:primitive_v_proof_global_bc_2}.
 Note that, integrating by parts,

-The last term on the RHS of the previous equality gives rise to the second term on the LHS\eqref{eq:estimate_T_3}.
-To conclude, we show that $(e_0,e_1)$ are lower-order compared to such term, i.e.\ for all $\varepsilon>0$
+The last term on the right-hand side of the previous equality gives rise to the second term on the left-hand side of \eqref{eq:estimate_T_3}.
+To conclude, we show that $(e_0,e_1)$ are of lower-order compared to such term, i.e.\ for all $\varepsilon>0$